zainashaik/seasons/README.md

-# Cute Outfit Stylist
+# Seasons

-This is a cute outfit stylist chatbot that generates cute outfit ideas for any outfit!
-Try it out here: https://cuteoutfitstylist.vercel.app/
+This is a chatbot that generates cute & sustainable outfit ideas for any outfit depending on the season!
+Try it out here: to be added
-Here is a demo video: https://youtu.be/OwIMGtXsibc
+Here is a demo video: to be added

 ## Tools Used:
 - Next.js